Dkrishnavamsi/iNotebook/README.md

 ## Features
 - **User Authentication**: Secure login and registration using encrypted credentials.
 - **Note Management**: Create, read, update, and delete notes effortlessly.
-- **Categorization**: Organize notes into categories for easy access.
-- **Search Functionality**: Quickly find notes using the search feature.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices.

 ## Technologies Used